zhaohuic/Docs/docs/Software/visualization/paraview.md

 !!! note

         The port number may change everytime you submit job.
-In that case you need to modifiy the port number by sleecting the the <kbd>Edit Server</kbd> option.
+In that case you need to modifiy the port number by sleecting the <kbd>Edit Server</kbd> option.
 The step to modify the server is shown in the above tutorial.
 ## Related Applications

 * Tecplot